This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 The yearly cost will vary depending on the size of your enclosure.

-Expert Tip: Substrate should be changed every couple of months
+Expert Tip: The substrate should be changed every couple of months

 Lighting and Heating